Do solar panels increase the value of your home?

 And fortunately, solar panels can usually help you achieve this kind of jump.

-A 4 kilowatt-peak (kWp) solar panel system – that is, an installation which produces 4,000 kilowatt-hours (kWh) per year under standard test conditions – will typically raise your EPC score by 15 points, which is almost always enough to push you up a grade.
+A 4 kilowatt-peak (kWp) solar panel system – that is, an installation which produces 4,000 kilowatt-hours (kWh) per year under standard test conditions – will typically raise your EPC score by around 18 points, which is almost always enough to push you up a grade.

 When coupled with the amount you’ll save on your electricity bills every year, this makes going solar a fantastic prospect.